(View plain language summary)

 Excess body weight is associated with increased risk of colorectal cancer (CRC).
 However, it is currently not clear how weight loss strategies alter future CRC risk.
-Bariatric (or obesity) surgery (BS) is increasingly performed in individuals who are ‘morbidly’ obese (body mass index [BMI] >40 Kg/m2).
-A recent human mucosal biomarker study (Gut 2011;60;893-901) and a Swedish population-based epidemiological (BMJ, in review) study by the Applicants have both demonstrated that CRC risk actually increases with time after BS (in a cohort of 15095 individuals).
-Increased CRC risk was particularly evident greater than 10 yrs after BS (consistent with the natural history of CRC) and was similar for gastric bypass, gastric banding and gastroplasty.
+Obesity (or bariatric) surgery (OS) is increasingly performed in individuals who are ‘morbidly’ obese (body mass index [BMI] >40 Kg/m2).
+A human mucosal biomarker study (Gut 2011;60;893-901) and a Swedish population-based epidemiological (Ann Surg 2013) study by the Applicants both demonstrated that CRC risk actually increases with time after OS (in a cohort of 15095 individuals).
+Increased CRC risk was particularly evident greater than ten years after OS (consistent with the natural history of CRC) and was similar for gastric bypass, gastric banding and gastroplasty.
 By contrast, CRC risk in non-operated obese individuals remained stable.

-To confirm and extend (with individual BMI data and colorectal adenoma outcomes) the important (but counter-intuitive, in the presence of weight loss) finding from the Swedish population-based study that CRC risk actually increases after BS, by performing a larger British population study based on individual-level linkage of the Hospital Episode Statistics (HES) database, National Cancer Data Registry (NCDR) and General Practice Research Database (GPRD).
+To confirm and extend the important (but counter-intuitive, in the presence of weight loss) finding from the Swedish population-based study that CRC risk actually increases after OS, by performing a larger British population study based on individual-level linkage of the Hospital Episode Statistics (HES) database, National Cancer Data Registry (NCDR), Office for National Statistics (ONS) data and the General Practice Research Datalink (CPRD).